biohotR/fullstack-open/part0/FORMS.md

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server
-    server-->>browser: HTML document; basically it reloaded the page so this and the next 2 requests are the same as in the beginning deactivate server
+    server-->>browser: HTML document - basically it reloaded the page so this and the next 2 requests are the same as in the beginning;
+    deactivate server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.css